datacentricdesign/id5415/collections/_id5415/2-2-assignment.md

 > `git clone [my repository]` Get a copy on the repository on my machine

-**Note** If you do not able to find the 'clone repository' button in the source control, you can do the same thing using `git clone` command follwed by the URL in terminal window.
+**Note** If you do not able to find the 'clone repository' button in the source control, you can do the same thing using `git clone` command followed by the URL in the Terminal window.

 To do that, first create a folder somewhere in your machine, open that folder with VS Code > File > Open Folder.
 Now open the terminal in VS code and type: